usuyama/hapmuc/README.md

 HapMuC
 ======================
-HapMuC is a **somatic mutation caller**, which can utilize the information of hetero germline variants near candidate mutations.
+HapMuC is a **somatic mutation caller**, which can utilize the information of heterozygous germline variants near candidate mutations.
 It takes a tumor bam and a normal bam as inputs, and generates a list of candidate somatic mutations.

 How to build
 ----------